 - Quality control and sample retention

 Agencies that regulate cosmetics, such as the FDA (Food and Drug Administration) in the US, are authorised to conduct unannounced Good Manufacturing Practices (GMP) inspections, even though some are scheduled.

 According to gov.uk, every manufacturer will receive a risk rating or score based on the assessment conducted for Good Manufacturing Practices (GMP).
 Those who have the highest ratings will be prioritised due to increased risks.

 - International information about the previous history of inspections your business has received

 - Organisational and structural changes internally within the business

 During inspections, a team will interview relevant personnel, review documents, and conduct site visits.
 The inspection team also has the right to ask for additional documentation and samples for testing.

-Once the inspection is complete, the inspector will provide you with feedback and discuss an agreed timeframe for which corrective actions must be completed.
+Once the inspection is complete, the inspector will provide you with feedback and discuss an agreed time frame for which corrective actions much be completed.

-How can I achieve an ISO 22716 certification for my business?
+How can I achieve certification for my business?